thekuolab/thekuolab.github.io/the team.md

 				<header class="major">
 					<h3>Research Assistant: Hao-En Chin 秦皓恩</h3>
 				</header>
 				<p>Hao-En was the first undergraduate student to join the lab.
-He returned as the research assistant on the project that investigates the roles of chemical defense and mimicry fidelity in determining population dynamics of Müllerian butterflies.</p>
+He has returned as the research assistant on the project that investigates the roles of chemical defense and mimicry fidelity in determining population dynamics of Müllerian butterflies.</p>
 			</div>
 		</div>
 	</section>